mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 The new release must not change the plugin ID defined in the manifest as this would require a reconfiguration of the plugin by a System Admin.

-### Process for adding Community Plugin to the Marketplace
+### Process for Adding a Community Plugin to the Marketplace

 All community plugins are assigned an _owner_ to guide you through the review process.
 Connect with [hanzei](https://github.com/hanzei) for more details.
 Ask non-confidential questions in the [Marketplace channel](https://community.mattermost.com/core/channels/plugins-marketplace).